wpiszlogin/driver_critic/README.md

 # Solution
 The problem is not trivial as a car is very fast and not stable.
 It was hard for a human to drive without any mistakes.
 According to the continuous characteristics of action data, not all RF solutions could be used.
 Theoretically, Q-leaning could be implemented by assuming constant output values, but the precision of steering would be limited.
 Thus DDPG was chosen.

-DDPG is composed of 4 Networks:
+DDPG is composed of 4 Neural Networks:
 * Actor - play the game
 * Critic - evaluate an Actor
 * Target actor and Target Critic - produce target values for learning